mk-pmb/msspeechsdk_v011_wine_howto/README.md

 Create your first TTS app
 -------------------------

-1. If you don't yet have a C# compiler, `apt-get install mono-mcs`
+1. If you don't yet have a C# compiler,
+    `apt-get install mono-devel mono-mcs mono-runtime`
 1. Clone this repo, or create a new directory and copy the `speakArgs.cs` from this repo.
 It's based on this example code: https://msdn.microsoft.com/en-us/library/hh378340(v=office.14).aspx